Web Prediction (for disabled DSP only)

 The structure of prediction results is the same for any kind of prediction (WEB, REST API, or using Downloadable Solution).

 If you previously removed variables in the training dataset using the Remove variables option but did not exclude them from the test dataset, they will also be presented in the results, with a note that they did not participate in predictions.

 At this step, a Model Interpreter is also available.
-To do this, you need to hover over the line you are interested in and click on the “Model Interpreter” button that appears.
+To do this, you need to click on the line you are interested in and click on the “Model Interpreter” button that appears.
 The “exit” icon next to a row in the list of all predictions indicates that you have already opened the Model Interpreter for that row.

 All previously made predictions are displayed in a list under the Start button.